PQ-GCN: Enhancing Text Graph Question Classification with Phrase Features: Methodology

 \paragraph{Word-Level POS Tags} POS tags for each word is obtained via the default set from NLTK~\footnote{\url{https://nltk.org}} and PPMI values between each pair of POS tags are calculated as edge weights for a POS tag graph.

-\paragraph{Phrases and PMI} Phrases are extracted from each question text via regex matching for verb phrases and noun phrases with \texttt{spaCy}~\footnote{\url{https://spacy.io}} in Python, and a unique set of phrases in the corpus is obtained.
+\paragraph{Phrases and PMI} Phrases are extracted from each question text via POS tag regex matching for noun and verb phrases with \texttt{spaCy}~\footnote{\url{https://spacy.io}} in Python, and a set of unique phrases in the corpus is obtained.
+The regex patterns for noun and verb phrases are given by (\ref{eq:np}) and (\ref{eq:vp}) respectively:

+where $?$, $*$, and $+$ represent zero or one, zero or more, and one or more occurrences of the preceding POS tag respectively.

 Each question is represented as a sequence of verb phrases and noun phrases present in the text.
 Then a phrase-level graph (similar to the word-level graph) is constructed with PMI-weighted edges.
 Phrase embeddings are obtained from PhraseBERT~\cite{wang-etal-2021-phrase} to provide additional semantic information.

 \paragraph{Phrase-Level POS Tags} During the phrase extraction process above, \texttt{spaCy} also provides word-level POS tags for each word in the extracted phrases.
 These word-level POS tags are concatenated to form phrase-level POS tags.
-For example, in the question "Discuss the main objective of layout design rules", using the regex (ADJ)(NOUN), the noun phrase [main objective] is extracted, together with the phrase-level POS tag of (ADJ\_NOUN).
+For example, in the question ``Discuss the main objective of layout design rules", using the regex $\langle\text{ADJ}\rangle\langle\text{NOUN}\rangle$, a noun phrase [main objective] is extracted, together with the corresponding phrase-level POS tag of $\langle\text{ADJ\_NOUN}\rangle$.
 Then, the PPMI values between each pair of phrase-level POS tags are calculated as edge weights for a phrase-level POS tag graph.

 \paragraph{Named Entity Recognition (NER)} Named entities (e.g., people, organizations, locations) carry significant meaning and often denote key elements within a question.
 A list of named entities is obtained from the NELL knowledge base~\cite{NELLKB}, and is used to extract named entities via string matching.
 With the short text nature of questions, it is difficult to obtain multiple entities from a single question to calculate co-occurrence statistics.
 Hence, we utilize TransE embeddings~\cite{NIPS2013_TransE} for each named entity and calculate the cosine similarity between embeddings of each pair of named entities, to be used as edge weights in constructing a named entity graph.